 It’s like clockwork: Every four weeks, Chloe starts dragging her bottom, leaving a smelly stain on my carpet!”
 I looked down at a meek Malti-Poo shifting nervously as her owner’s voice flared.
 “I’m tired of cleaning rugs, and paying you and the groomer to squeeze her anal glands.
 Can’t you fix it?
 If you can’t, I’m going to find a vet who can!”
 Now I was beginning to fret.
 “Fixing” anal glands is a tall order for any veterinarian.
-Let’s talk about dog anal glands and some dog anal gland issues
+Let’s talk about dog anal glands, why do dogs anal glands fill up and some dog anal gland issues.

 Dogs have two tiny scent glands located just inside the anus at approximately the 4 and 8 o’clock positions.
 The function of these glands is to impart a unique scent to feces and when marking territory by rubbing against trees, rocks or carpet (kidding!).